Dryer Makes Noise – Causes & Possible Solutions

 - Check for loose change or other objects stuck under the baffles, and remove them.

-- Dryer is making loud noise, contact a repairman to replace loose or worn baffles or lifters.
+- Dryer is making a loud noise, contact a repairman to replace loose or worn baffles or lifters.

 Noise Cause #7 — Drum Slide, Glide, or Pad